-Nigeria is in some kind of guerrilla warfare against the forces of markets and prices.
 The Nigerian naira has slowly, but surely, been turned into something of a joke in the last couple of years.
 While the country is desperate for serious foreign investment, a series of self-inflicted wounds has meant that it can only expect to attract the daredevil characters like Bobby Axelrod’s who are looking for a quick buck.

 As much as Nigeria is heavily dependent on oil revenues for its foreign currency needs, none of what has happened since oil prices began their sustained downward trajectory in the summer of 2014 was inevitable.
 Policies are now adopted for how unconventional they are—in the imagination of monetary policy makers, the country is in some kind of guerrilla warfare against the forces of markets and prices.

 The idea that perhaps trying out conventional ideas may not be so bad is dismissed out of hand for its unnecessary simplicity.
 Allowing the naira to be priced based on the interaction between demand and supply?
 It will never catch on.

 Recently, I joined with 15 other frustrated Nigerians (10 chose to remain anonymous) to write an open letter (pdf) calling for the person responsible for most of this mess—the central bank governor, Godwin Emefiele—to resign from office.
 We listed his various errors and tried to contrast them with the fact that other countries who also suffered oil shocks have managed to get their currency stable and functional while they move on to solving other problems.